ancestral/Murica/README.md

 ![Insert overtly patriotic image with an eagle and an American flag.](america.jpg)

 ## About
-I didn’t think it could bother me, but I quickly became tired of seeing screen after screen of British spellings.
-After the umpteenth time seeing “Armour Class” and cringing, I decided to take matters into my own hands.
+I quickly became tired of seeing British spellings.
+After the umpteenth time seeing “Armour Class”, I decided to take matters into my own hands.

-I’ll be honest… at first, I was skeptical, as it wasn’t a glamorous endeavor, laboring over tons of unforgivable and unsavory words.
-However, I realized the file was reconcilable, skillfully utilizing my marvelous judgment.
+At first, I was skeptical, as it wasn’t a glamorous endeavor, laboring over tons of unforgivable and unsavory words.
+However, I realized the idea was reconcilable, skillfully utilizing my marvelous judgment.

 ## Goals
 * Provide American spellings of English words instead of their British counterparts.
-* Don’t change words in the dialogue (dialog?) so it still matches the audio.
+* Maintain the choice words in the dialogue (dialog?) so it still matches the audio.

 ## FAQ